Type 93 torpedo: Operational history

 The Type 93 had a maximum range of 40 km at 38 kn with a 490 kg high explosive warhead.
 Its long range, high speed, and heavy warheads provided a formidable punch in surface battles.
 In contrast, the U.S. Navy's standard surface-launched torpedo of World War II, the 21 in Mark 15, had a maximum range of 15000 yd at 26.5 kn, or 6000 yd at 45 kn, with a significantly smaller 375 kg warhead; torpedoes of other Allied nations did not have longer range.
 The Type 93 was launched from 61 cm torpedo tubes mounted on the decks of IJN destroyers and cruisers; some Japanese destroyers, unlike ships of other navies, mounted their banks of torpedo tubes in turrets offering protection against splinters, and had tube loaders.
 The IJN armed nearly all of its cruisers with Type 93 torpedoes.

+The long range of the Type 93 enabled them to score the two longest-ranged torpedo hits ever fired.
+At the battle of the Java Sea, February 27, 1942, the heavy cruiser Haguro launched a torpedo from 22,000 yards which hit and sank the Dutch destroyer Kortenaer.
+Shortly before the battle of Kula Gulf, July 5, 1943, the destroyer Niizuki launched a torpedo that hit and sank the destroyer USS Strong.
+Sources differ on the exact range, but some put the range at nearly 22,000 yards.

-In the early surface battles of 1942–43, Japanese destroyers and cruisers were able to launch their torpedoes from about 20 km at the unsuspecting Allied warships attempting to close to gun range.
-The Allied warships expected that, if torpedoes were used, they would be fired from not more than 10 km, their own typical torpedo range.
-The many torpedo hits suffered by Allied warships in such engagements led their officers to believe torpedoes had been fired by undetected Japanese submarines operating in concert with the surface warships.
-On rare occasions, stray Type 93s struck ships at a much longer range than their intended targets, leading the Allies on occasion to suspect their ships had been mined.
+In the early surface battles of 1942–43, Japanese destroyers and cruisers were able to launch their torpedoes from about 20 km at unsuspecting Allied warships attempting to close to gun range; the Allied warships expected that, if torpedoes were used, they would be fired from not more than 10 km, their own typical torpedo range.
+The many torpedo hits suffered by Allied warships in such engagements led their officers to believe the torpedoes had been fired by undetected Japanese submarines operating in concert with the surface warships.
+On rare occasions, stray Type 93s also struck ships at much longer ranges than their intended targets, leading the Allies on occasion to suspect their ships had hit mines.
 The capabilities of the Type 93 went mostly unrecognized by the Allies until examples were captured intact in 1943.